Maplewarrior/InferBERT-torch/README.md

 ## Reproducing Results
 > [!NOTE]
-> All results in this paper was produced on a High Performance Compute cluster using A100 GPU's using [Python 3.10](https://www.python.org/downloads/release/python-31013/).
-It is therefore adviced, if attempting to reproduce, to run in a similar framework.
+> All results in this paper was produced on a High Performance Compute cluster using A100 GPU's and [Python 3.10](https://www.python.org/downloads/release/python-31013/).
+It is therefore adviced, if attempting to reproduce, to run in a framework with similar compute capacity.

 Firstly, clone the repository:
 ```bash